thinframe/karma/README.md

 But there is a problem in this process, because one of those two steps is executed every single time.
 Oh well ...

-Step 1 is executed for every single request, and every PHP developer knows that this is the bottleneck of any PHP application, because IO operations are very expensive.
+Step 1 is executed for every single request, and from my point of view that is a bottleneck of PHP applications, since IO operations are very expensive.